- Where: The New School, University Center Event Cafe, New York City

 We strive to create a safe and welcoming environment for all attendees.
 We will be enforcing the Conference Code of Conduct.

 Processing Community Day is a volunteer-organized event.
-PCD NYC organizers include Amy Cheng, Cassie Tarakajian, Joey Lee, Lee Tusman, Matilda Wysocki, rebecca (marks) leopold, Rushali Paratey, Saber Khan and Todd Anderson.
-Please contact us if you'd like to volunteer.
+PCD NYC organizers are Lee Tusman, Matilda Wysocki, rebecca (marks) leopold, Rushali Paratey, Saber Khan and Todd Anderson.
+Additional help from Amy Cheng, Cassie Tarakajian, Joey Lee.

 Processing Community Day NYC is an independent all volunteer-organized event in cooperation with the Processing Foundation and hundreds of other locally-organized nodes around the world.
 PCD NYC is supported by the Department of Education Computer Science for All (CS4All).
 The New School is providing hosting support, with additional funding from Code + Liberal Arts at Eugene Lang.